 Small, compact and robust desktop printers combined with Allergen Manager Software, will analyse your ingredient list, seek key allergen words and place formatting around these allergens so that they are printed to meet the legal specification.
 Whatever your current process, we can recommend and tailor the right solution to work for your business.

 What if you choose to ignore the legislation?
 Failing to comply could lead to hefty fines or even prosecution.
-There is also the morale argument: you are disregarding the safety of your customers, the impact of which could be fatal!
+There is also the moral argument: you are disregarding the safety of your customers, the impact of which could be fatal!